 Many of the story and puzzle themes revolve around radio broadcasts and modules, as the title suggests, and some of the ways you end up using the radio are pretty clever and fun, and it’s a nice touch to an already fun set of puzzles.

-While the first act of Signalis progresses in a very satisfying way, keeping its pacing very strong, with frequent puzzles or encounters, thanks to a fun inventory management system as well as the very useful map system that you have access to, to guide you along your way.
+The first act of Signalis progresses in a very satisfying way, keeping its pacing very strong, with frequent puzzles or encounters, thanks to a fun inventory management system as well as the very useful map system that you have access to, to guide you along your way.

 Unfortunately, in the second act of the game, the map system is entirely taken away, as you’re left to wander this half completely blind, having to rely entirely on memory for navigation, and it puts a blemish on the whole second act of the experience and is a very puzzling design choice.
 While this section does eventually become fairly navigable by memory, it slows down the pacing and leads to more unnecessary moments of getting stuck or forgetting what you were doing, and it really doesn’t do the game any favors.